Tropical Storm (album)

-Tropical Storm is reggae, dancehall artist Beenie Man's fifteenth studio album.
+Tropical Storm is reggae and dancehall artist Beenie Man's fifteenth studio album.
 It was released on August 20, 2002.
-The album is a mix of dancehall and reggae fusion, with hit singles such as "Feel It Boy" featuring R&B singer Janet Jackson and "Bossman" featuring dancehall artists Lady Saw & Sean Paul "Street Life" backing vocals (Monalisa Young).
+The album is a mix of dancehall and reggae fusion, with hit singles such as "Feel It Boy" featuring R&B singer Janet Jackson and "Bossman" featuring dancehall artists Lady Saw and Sean Paul.

 Critical reception

 Tropical Storm received mixed to positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 63, which indicates "generally favorable reviews", based on 10 reviews.